An Introduction to Watershed Sustainability

 Think for a moment about the word sustainability.
 What comes to mind?
 For many people, environmental sustainability means recycling, conserving energy and water, or reducing air pollution.
 All of these things are essential in creating a healthy environment that can be sustained for generations to come.
 However, maintaining clean and healthy water in our creeks and rivers is also an essential element of environmental sustainability.

-SARA is dedicated to achieving a sustainable watershed through improving water quality in the San Antonio River Basin.
+The San Antonio River Authority (Rive Authority) is dedicated to achieving a sustainable watershed through improving water quality in the San Antonio River Basin.
 We believe that sustainability is achieved by implementing solutions that balance a set of criteria that is often referred to as “the triple bottom line.”
 To meet these criteria, sustainability solutions must:

 - Be good for the environment